1987diegog/API-REST-demente/README.md

 - Database H2
 - Test
   - Mockito
+- Maven
-- Gradle
+- Libs:
   - MapStruct
   - Lombok
+- Docker
+  - Dockerfile simple
+  - Dockerfile with multistage, build binary and create image

 ### Description
 API REST that consulting a database H2 in memory, in the proccess get the information with different modes to Query

+### URL endpoints
 To entry view H2 console:
 http://localhost:8080/h2-console